billsioros/cereal/README.md

 ## Programmatic usage

-* Firstly, let's run **_cereal_** with the **--config** option, so that a configuration file is generated for our project.
-An input consisting only of whitespace characters results in the field at hand taking its default value.
-The **--config** option can be used in the future to edit the configuration file.
+* Firstly, let's run **_cereal_** with the **--config** option, so that a configuration file is generated for our project
+* An input consisting only of whitespace characters results in the field at hand taking its default value
+* The **--config** option can be used in the future to edit the configuration file
+* Bare in mind that generating a new makefile is required for all changes to take effect, in case you alter your configuration file

 ![alt text](img/config.png)